 Solar water heaters give you a payback period of the money spent as follows considering what you are replacing 3 – 4 years when electricity is replaced, 4 – 5 years when gas is on is replaced 5 – 6 years when firewood is replaced.

-Our SWH come with a five year warranty.
-Our SWH have a lifespan of more than 15 years.
-Our SWH will ensure supply of hot water to a maximum of above 90° on a sunny day.
+Our solar water heater comes with a five year warranty.
+Our solar water heater have a lifespan of more than 15 years.
+Our solar water heater will ensure the supply of hot water to a maximum of above 90° on a sunny day.

 Low maintenance required.